jnozzi/cocoadev.com/SiteContent/General/IPhoneRuntime.markdown

-As announced at M<nowiki/>acWorld 2007, the iPhone runs a stripped-down version of OS X, including [[CoreFoundation]] and many other familiar frameworks.
+As announced at M<nowiki/>acWorld 2007, the iPhone runs a stripped-down version of OS X, including General/CoreFoundation and many other familiar frameworks.

-While there is currently no publicly-available SDK for the iPhone, [[SteveJobs]] has announced that Apple plans to have one available in February 2008.
-Until then, '''use the information in this section at your own risk, as it is liable to change at any time.'''
+While there is currently no publicly-available SDK for the iPhone, General/SteveJobs has announced that Apple plans to have one available in February 2008.
+Until then, **use the information in this section at your own risk, as it is liable to change at any time.**

 NEEDS UPDATING

-'''Warning!'''
-Installing third-party applications on your iPhone may violate the terms of your contract, void your warranty, or may even render your shiny and expensive new toy into a shiny but useless brick.
+**Warning!** Installing third-party applications on your iPhone may violate the terms of your contract, void your warranty, or may even render your shiny and expensive new toy into a shiny but useless brick.

 For more information about iPhone development: